 - General Education: Students are required to complete the IU Kokomo General Education program (described here) - Psychology Major Requirements for B.S.: Students must complete a minimum of 39 credit hours in psychology with a grade of C- or higher in each course.
-Questions about other psychology courses that might meet Cluster I, II, or III below should be directed to the department.
+Questions about other psychology courses that might meet Cluster I, II, III, IV, or V below should be directed to the department.

-Psychology Core Requirements: The following courses are required of all students declaring a B.S. in Psychology, General Science major in 2013-2014:
+Psychology Core Requirements: The following courses are required of all students declaring a B.S. in Psychology, General Sciences track in 2015-2016 (all course descriptions can be found here):

-- PSY-P 103 General Psychology (3 cr.) this also serves as a general education course for psychology majors - PSY-P 390 Introduction to Psychological Inquiry (3 cr.) - this course will be taught at the 200 level, with a new course number to follow in future years - PSY-P 216 Lifespan Developmental Psychology (3 cr.) - PSY-K 300 Statistical Techniques (3 cr.) - PSY-P 355 Experimental Psychology (3 cr.) - PSY-P 459 History & Systems of Psychology (3 cr.)
+- PSY-P 103 General Psychology (3 cr.) this also serves as a general education course for psychology majors - PSY-P 259 Introduction to Psychological Inquiry (3 cr.) - PSY-K 300 Statistical Techniques (3 cr.) - PSY-P 355 Experimental Psychology (3 cr.) - PSY-P 459 History & Systems of Psychology (3 cr.)

-Category I: Choose 2 of these 4 courses:
+Category I: Choose 1 of these 2 courses:

-- PSY-P 303 Health Psychology (3 cr.)

-- PSY-P 319 Psychology of Personality (3 cr.)

-- PSY-P 320 Social Psychology (3 cr.)
+- PSY-P 319 Psychology of Personality (3 cr.) - PSY-P 320 Social Psychology (3 cr.)

-- PSY-P 324 Abnormal Psychology (3 cr.)